 Employee empowerment is a term referring to the practice of enabling employees to become valued participants in managing their work and contributions within the organization through involvement in decision-making and other actions and activities.
-Far from being "just semantics," empowerment provides employees with autonomy in decision-making.
-It enables them to control, to a certain degree, their own work, while also encouraging them to use their skills and abilities in the most productive and the most empowered and efficient way.
+Far from being "just semantics," empowerment is important because it provides employees with autonomy in decision-making.
+It enables them to control their own work, to a certain degree, while also encouraging them to use their skills and abilities in the most productive and the most empowered and efficient way.
 Being and feeling empowered benefits both the employee and his or her employer.

 For employees to feel and to truly be "empowered," managers must ensure that needed resources are provided so that employees have both the tools and the information they need to make decisions as they accomplish tasks for the employer.
 Before employee empowerment can be successful, employees must be well-trained and well-informed, and they must understand fully the nature of their position as well as their responsibility to the organization.